openenclave/openenclave/tests/crypto-extra/README.md

 ==List of Tests==

   1. test_cert_chain_positive
-       Asserts the following condition: "In a valid cert chain, each certificate's issuer CA occurs atleast once after the certificate".
+       Asserts the following condition: "In a valid cert chain, each certificate's issuer CA occurs at least once after the certificate".
        Tests correct ordering, duplicates, two and three level chains.
   2. test_cert_chain_negative: Negative tests involving incorrect ordering, missing certs etc.
   3. test_crls.
       1. Assert that verify succeeds when no crls are passed.